rupl/chrisruppel.com/travel/_posts/2016-02-29-myanmar-immigration-process.md

 summary: The immigration process for Burma is relatively hassle-free if you're prepared ahead of time.
 Learn from our experience!
 ---

-While backpacking through Thailand, Laos, and Vietnam, we met many people who planned to move on to Burma ([controversially renamed Myanmar in 1989](http://news.bbc.co.uk/2/hi/uk_news/magazine/7013943.stm)).
+While backpacking through Thailand, Laos, and Vietnam, we met many people who planned to move on to Burma (renamed Myanmar in 1989).
 After some quality time on the beaches of Indonesia, Malaysia, and Thailand, we were excited to return to backpackers' territory.

 We had a few small hiccups in the process of applying and receiving our visas so let me share the story for any travelers looking to visit this country.